-Because aesthetics are very important to the single mother of a young son, Ms. Trouche began a two-year search to find a team of surgeons who could perform a nipple-sparing mastectomy (NSM), a procedure that preserves a woman’s entire breast while saving the existing, natural nipple and areola.
+Because aesthetics are very important to the single mother of a young son, Ms. Trouche began a two-year search to find a team of surgeons who could perform a nipple-sparing mastectomy (NSM), a procedure that preserves sensation in the nipple and areola.
 The results of her search brought her to Northwell Health’s Long Island Jewish Medical Center in New Hyde Park.

 On March 4, Ms. Trouche underwent this country’s first robotic NSM mastectomy and breast reconstruction surgery.
 Two days later, she joined her surgeons, Alan Kadison, MD, Division of Surgical Oncology; and Neil Tanna, MD, Division of Plastic and Reconstructive Surgery, at a press conference to discuss the groundbreaking procedure.

 Witnessing the scars and emotional distress her sister lived through following surgery solidified Ms. Trouche’s resolve.
 I “refused to be mutilated,” she said.
 The ordeal encouraged her to find an alternative method for saving her life.